 Comment.
-Subdivision (a) of Section 11475.10 incorporates the Code of Judicial Ethics for presiding officers in administrative adjudication proceedings.
+Section 11475.20 applies the Code of Judicial Ethics in administrative adjudication.
+For the persons to which this article applies, see Section 11475.10 (application of article).

 The Code of Judicial Ethics adopted by the Supreme Code is effective January 15, 1996.
 The incorporation by reference includes subsequent amendments and additions to the Code.
 Section 9.